Extended Robot Description Format (XRDF)

 modifiers: - set_base_frame: "my_new_base_frame"

-3. Geometry groups [OPTIONAL]
+3. Geometry Groups [OPTIONAL]

 The sphere is the underlying primitive used to represent the geometry of the robot in XRDF.
 These